Sign in to access your NJCU personalized experience.

 Satisfactory Academic Progress Appeal Process

 A student notified of their failure to meet Satisfactory Academic Progress is no longer eligible for federal, state or institutional financial aid.
-The student may appeal for additional eligibility by completing a SAP appeal form.
+The student may appeal for additional eligibility by completing a SAP appeal form Fall 2015 or Spring 2016.
 As part of the appeal the student must explain:

 All students should understand that financial aid is for class and educational expenses.
 Students are encouraged to attend all of their classes.
 Students must remain enrolled and attend classes through the 60% point of the semester to retain all the financial aid they have been awarded.
 Students who withdraw or stop attending before completing 60% of the semester will receive only a pro-rated portion of the financial aid awarded to them for that semester.